 How do I complete my biometric screening?

 You have the option to have a biometric screening done onsite (if offered at your office location), through your doctor or at a Patient Service Center.
 A biometric screening provides you with a snapshot of your current health, including measurements for cholesterol, glucose, blood pressure and body mass index (BMI).
 Complete your biometric screening and you’ll earn 200 points.
-On the powerup.hess.com home page, under the Programs section, click “Quest Diagnostic Biometric Screening” and follow the instructions to schedule your screening.
+From powerup.hess.com > Benefits page, click “Quest Diagnostic Biometric Screening” and follow the instructions to schedule your screening.
 Be sure to upload any necessary forms to the portal by the July 31 deadline.